 - Cut back on the number of treats you give him, and substitute lower-calorie alternatives.

 - Switch your Cavalier to a dog food especially formulated for overweight dogs.

-- Take him to see your Vet to rule out the chance that a medical condition may be responsible for your dog’s obesity.
+- Take him to see your Vet to rule out any medical condition that could be responsible for your dog’s obesity.

 Be aware that the pet food manufacturer doesn’t know how active your dog is or how many treats you give him during the day.